 trump-êr-ee • Hear it!

 Meaning: 1.
-(Obsolete) Deception, fraud, or trickery.
+Flashy but trashy finery in the home or on the body.
 2. Rubbish, junk.
-3. Flashy but trashy finery in the home or on the body.
+3. Deception, fraud, or trickery.

-In Play: Since there is some confusion as to whether a private junk sale is a garage sale, a tag sale, or a yard sale, why not settle this issue with today's Good Word: "We have cleaned out the attic, basement, and garage and this weekend we are holding a big trumpery sale."
+In Play: Since there is some confusion as to whether a private junk sale is a garage sale, a tag sale, or a yard sale, why not settle this issue with today's Good Word: "We have cleaned out the attic, basement, and garage, and this weekend we are holding a big trumpery sale."
 It will be the talk of the town.
 Do you know someone who overdresses in cheap clothing, gaudy jewelry and accessories?
-"Maud Lynn Dresser came to the party in such trumpery we all had a good laugh."
+"Maud Lynn Dresser came to the party in such trumpery, we all had a good laugh."
+The third meaning of this word dominated its usage in 2016: "Izzy Badenov made all his money by sheer trumpery, leaving a wake of angry partners."